silverer/adhd_employ_study_3/README.md

 4. `data/facet_names.csv` contains information regarding the facet items and labels.

 5. `data/study2_clean_survey_data.csv` contains the cleaned data from Study 2 to compare average scores in lower stakes (Study 2) with those in higher stakes (Study 3).
+Also used to create supersample for CFA analysis.
 Available from the authors upon request.

 ## Packages